exoplatform/exo-documentation/docs/Clustering.rst

 Configuring JGroups via exo.properties
 ======================================

-JGroups configuration is externalized for both JCR and IDM.
+JGroups configuration can be externalized for both JCR and Service.
 In this section you find a list of default values and externalized variables that you can configure via ``exo.properties``.
 See :ref:`Configuration overview <Configuration.ConfigurationOverview>` for the ``exo.properties`` file.